Théâtre français de Toronto

-Théâtre français de Toronto (TfT) is a French-language theatre company presenting repertoire as well as original works in Ontario, Canada since 1967.
-Shows have been performed at the Berkeley Street Theatre since 1990.
-The company is a registered charity with the Canadian Revenue Agency since 1979.
+Théâtre français de Toronto (TfT) is a French-language theatre company presenting classical repertoire, contemporary works, and original creations in Ontario, Canada, since 1967.
+It is the oldest continuously operating professional francophone theatre company in Toronto.
+The company has been a registered charity with the Canadian Revenue Agency since 1979.

+Traditionally associated with the Berkeley Street Theatre, the company now presents productions at several venues across Toronto.

 History

 The company was founded in 1967 under the name Théâtre du P’tit Bonheur, the title of its first production.
-The Toronto-based francophone company appointed an artistic director, John Van Burek in 1970; it also began a collaboration with the Québécois author Michel Tremblay.
+In 1970, the Toronto-based francophone company appointed its first artistic director, John Van Burek, and began a significant collaboration with Québécois playwright Michel Tremblay.

 In 1987, the company was renamed Théâtre français de Toronto.
-In 1992 Diana Leblanc became the company's artistic director.
-In 1997, Guy Mignault took over the role; his production of the musical C’était un p’tit Bonheur won a Dora award in 1998.
-In 2016, Joël Beddows became the TfT's new artistic director.
+In 1992, Diana Leblanc became the company's artistic director.
+In 1997, Guy Mignault took over the role; his production of the musical C’était un p’tit Bonheur won a Dora Award in 1998.

-In 2004, the company began participating in the educational program Les Zurbains, an initiative of Théâtre Le Clou from Montréal that ran a writing contest for students from Ottawa, Québec City, Montréal, and Toronto.

-In 2005, the company began offering performances with English surtitles.
+In 2004, the company began participating in the educational writing program Les Zurbains, an initiative of Théâtre Le Clou from Montréal.
+In 2005, the company introduced English surtitles to make its productions accessible to a broader audience.

-The company's 2006 production of Molière's L’Avare won the Masque award for Best Franco-Canadian Production.

-The company's 40th anniversary celebrations in 2007 were presided over by Governor General Michaëlle Jean.
-A year later, in December 2008, the Centre for Creation, a general working space for the company, was set up.
+The company's 2006 production of Molière’s L’Avare received the Masque Award for Best Franco-Canadian Production.
+The company celebrated its 40th anniversary in 2007 under the patronage of Governor General Michaëlle Jean.
+In 2008, it established the Centre for Creation, a dedicated artistic development and rehearsal space.

-Their 2009 show Une Maison face au nord by Jean-Rock Gaudreault, a co-production with Québec companies Tandem and La Rubrique, was dubbed the "Canadian Play of the Year" by EYE WEEKLY magazine.